tracynle/pokemon_mgmt/README.md

 # pokemon_mgmt

-This project is using Redux, React, React-Thunk middlewares and Bootstrap
+This project is built with Redux, React, React-Thunk middlewares and React-Bootstrap.

 Demonstrating my understanding and Redux flow, this app stores Pokemons and Trainers.
 You can add, delete, and search Pokemon and Trainers.